 – Despotism develops and continues when there are geographical barriers (such as deserts or mountains) making it too hard to simply walk away from a greedy or domineering leader.

-In other words, leadership comes about when it helps the group cooperate; leaders start taking too much of the profits for themselves; and we only tolerate them doing that when the cost of leaving is too great.
+In other words, leadership comes about when it helps the group cooperate.
+Then, leaders start taking too much of the profits for themselves.
+And we will be happy, or at least willing, to tolerate them when the cost of leaving is too great.

 If this sounds logical, yes it is.
 However, the researchers have not only come up with an sensible narrative as to how despotism forms and becomes established; they have done so with an explicit model that can be debated, improved and tested.
 It’s more than just a logical argument, it’s concrete and quantitative.

 Let’s speculate about where this work can lead us.